 In recent days, a generous friend served as a “forager” for the blog, obtaining some leaves from a Mexicola avocado tree, one of the varieties that has a distinct fragrance, as my previous post on avocado leaves explained.
-Since I had first seen the leaves used to flavor black beans — and had just purchased a new bag of Midnight Beans from Rancho Gordo’s stand at the Ferry Plaza Farmers Market in San Francisco — I decided to debut the fresh leaves in a black bean dish, using a recipe in Rick Bayless’s Mexican Kitchen as an inspiration.*
+Since I had first seen the leaves used to flavor black beans — and had just purchased a new bag of Rancho Gordo’s Midnight Beans — I decided to debut the fresh leaves in a black bean dish, using a recipe in Rick Bayless’s Mexican Kitchen as an inspiration.1

 I made a few changes to the Bayless’s recipe, notably using Rancho Gordo’s cooking method for the beans, frying the chorizo before adding it to the beans, not pureeing the beans at the end, and skipping the garnishes.
 The result was superb, with the anise-ish flavor of the avocado leaf complementing the rich sausage and earthy beans.